stolostron/rhacm-docs/_pages/special_considerations.md

 ## Asterisks

 In AsciiDoc, `*` (asterisk symbol, Unicode `U+002A`) denotes the beginning of bold text or a bullet point.
-This can cause formatting issues when `*` is used for other purposes, such as for placeholders or as part of a code or command.
+This can cause formatting issues when `*` is used for other purposes, such as for placeholders or as part of a command or code.

 To avoid formatting issues, do not use a single `*` if possible.
 You can often ask developers to provide alternatives if a codeblock or similar has stray asterisks.